 Catabrigas Waterfall in the far south of Bahia

-The Catabrigas Waterfall is very rare, surrounded by greenery, mountains, birds and ecological trails, it can be found on the outskirts of the district of Ibirajá, in the interior of the municipality of Itanhém.
-The place besides being the meeting point of the residents of the region, especially on weekends, […]
+The Catabrigas Waterfall is a rare natural gem, surrounded by lush greenery, mountains, birds and ecological trails.
+It can be found on the outskirts of the Ibirajá district, in the interior of the municipality of Itanhém, in the far south of Bahia.
+As well as being a meeting place for […]

 Corumbau is in the extreme south of Bahia, between Prado and Porto Seguro